IbenKAndersen/Dat3SemGitHubWeek36/README.md

 # Tuesday 03/09/19
 Testing a REST API

-- Status: ...
+- Status: Done with testing.
-- Location: The document with answers is in the folder 02-tuesday-excercises.
-Link to NetBeans project https://github.com/IbenKAndersen/Movie
+- Location: Link to NetBeans project (same as Monday) https://github.com/IbenKAndersen/Movie
 - Learning goals: descriping and demonstrating automatic testing by using Maven.

 # Wednesday 04/09/19